arbitrary-256/IMP/README.md

 ### current project status

 - version `0.9.1`
-- `Nginx` server status:
+- `React` server status:
     - ✅ Docker stack deploys performance-optimized version
     - ✅ Docker instance is reachable
+    - ✅ Nginx can communicate with Express
+    - ❌ UI behavior is 100% consistent - we will be changing all variables in the front end into HTML strings
+    - ❌ Nginx sends all needed messages to Express
+    - ❌ Nginx receives all needed messages from Express
+- `Express` server status:
+    - ✅ Docker stack deploys performance-optimized version
+    - ✅ Docker instance is reachable
+    - ✅ API can successfully communicate with React
+    - ❌ API sends all needed messages to React
+    - ❌ API receives all needed messages from React
+    - ✅ API can communicate with MariaDB
+    - ❌ API sends all needed messages to MariaDB
+    - ❌ API receives all needed messages from MariaDB
 - `MariaDB` server status:
-    - ✅ Docker stack deploys
+    - ✅ Docker stack deploys performance-optimized version
     - ✅ Docker instance is reachable
-    - ✅ credentials created from .env file
-    - ✅ database created
+    - ✅ MariaDB can communicate with Express
+    - ❌ MariaDB sends all needed messages to Express
+    - ❌ MariaDB receives all needed messages from Express
-    - ❌ table created
+    - ❌ tables created at configure
-    - ❌ data rows populated
+    - ❌ data rows populated in [Docker instance](http://megadocker.net:3000)

 [ToC](#table-of-contents 'Return to Table of Contents')
 ## Milestones